BrendanrBoone/Platformer/README.md

 * buff forward air
 * Franky learn rasengan
 * secret level at top of lighthouse
-* define walls and allow Franky to cling, slide down, and jump from walls
+* define walls and allow Franky to cling, slide down, and jump from walls. also platforms to jump through
 * Stamina bar
 ### Bugs: